 1. Combine the hamburger meat, chopped onion, and mustard in a large bowl.
 Mix the ingredients together to form four, 1-inch thick patties.

 2. Take the formed patties and place in a medium broil pan.
 Broil each patty for 5 to 7 minutes on each side for medium, to well-done burgers.
 For more rare burgers, broil 3 to 4 minutes on each side.

 Tips: You can also cook on the grill if preferred.
-The USDA also recommends grounds meat should reach an external temperature of 160°F.
+The USDA also recommends ground meat should reach 160°F.

 3. A few minutes before burgers are cooked through, top each burger with a cheddar cheese slice to melt.
 Once melted, remove burgers from the oven.

 4. Transfer each patty to a whole-wheat bun and top with favorite toppings, including lettuce and tomato.

 For a completely balanced meal, pair the burger with one of the following sides:

 • Side salad with mixed salad greens, fresh tomatoes, and chopped onion.
 Dress with a light drizzle of olive oil, a vinegar of choice, fresh lemon juice, and cracked black pepper.

 • Grilled vegetable salad with herb dressing, offering a hint of smokiness and extra flavor to the season's best vegetables.

 • Dill cucumber salad, which is light, refreshing, and a mere 5 net carbs per 1 cup!